2008 Parkersburg–New Hartford tornado: Aftermath

 Seven people were killed in Parkersburg and two were killed in New Hartford, where the housing development was destroyed.
 288 homes in Parkersburg, and 88 in and around New Hartford were damaged or destroyed.
 The National Weather Service's assessment determined that the tornado was an EF5 with estimated peak winds of about 205 mph.
 It was determined that 17 homes and an industrial building sustained EF5 damage along the path.
 According to FEMA and the Iowa Homeland Security and Emergency Management, damage was preliminary estimated at $6 million in northern Iowa including more than $3 million in Butler County alone.
 While the tornado was caught on tape and photographed by spotters, a surveillance camera inside a bank in Parkersburg also caught the tornado on tape as the storm passed over the building.
 Another surveillance camera showed the tornado ripping the roof off a house across a street before the video feed was lost.
 After the tornado, Governor Chet Culver declared Butler and Black Hawk counties disaster areas due to the extensive storm damage.
+On May 29, The Waterloo-Cedar Falls Courier reported that lightweight debris from the Waterloo area, including photographs, check stubs, and "greeting cards and business records" from a Waterloo Walgreens, had been found in Prairie du Chien, Wisconsin, over 100 mi away.

+288 of the city’s 830 houses were destroyed, with 100 more houses moderately-to-heavily damaged.
+22 businesses were destroyed.
+The city hall, fire station, elementary school, and St. Patrick’s and Oak Hill cemeteries were destroyed.
+Aplington–Parkersburg High School was destroyed in the tornado as well.
+Walls towards the south side of the high school were completely destroyed, and the roof was ripped off.
+In 2009, the high school and athletic field was rebuilt for $19 million.

+Immediately after the tornado hit Parkersburg, officials evacuated the city for 4 days so that emergency services could ensure safety for the community.
+In 2 weeks, more than 1,000 firefighters, emergency managers, emergency medical technicians and paramedics came to help, including people from bordering states.
+Since 2008, 265 houses have been built, with more than 90% of them having tornado safe rooms.
+As of the 2020 census, Parkersburg's population was 2,015, gaining around 145 people since the tornado hit the city.

 The tornado was the first F5 or EF5 tornado in Iowa since one hit Jordan on June 13, 1976, and the second deadliest in Iowa since official record-keeping began in 1950.
-The deadliest tornado affected the Charles City area on May 15, 1968, and killed 13 while producing F5 damage.
-On May 29, The Waterloo-Cedar Falls Courier reported that lightweight debris from the Waterloo area, including photographs, check stubs, and "greeting cards and business records" from a Waterloo Walgreens, had been found in Prairie du Chien, Wisconsin, over 100 mi away.